 The search for alpha has pushed fund management into a domain where data reigns supreme, making the need for accurate, valid, consistent, relevant, and reliable data (“good data”) more important than ever.
-Most successful hedge funds realize that high-quality data plays an integral part in fund management, especially when it comes to minimizing operational risk and maximizing alpha.
+Most successful investment management firms realize that high-quality data plays an integral part in fund management, especially when it comes to minimizing operational risk and maximizing alpha.

 Data informs nearly every aspect of day-to-day fund operations, from the communication with current and potential investors to your investment strategies, post-trade reconciliations, analytics, and reporting.
-Therefore, using bad data can come at a high cost, and not just for the hedge fund industry.
+Therefore, using bad data can come at a high cost, and not just for the investment management firm industry.
 According to a study from the Harvard Business Review, “Bad Data Costs the U.S. $3 Trillion Per Year”.
 Who can forget the infamous “London Whale” trade in 2013?
 Leaving the significant financial cost, and the increased regulatory scrutiny aside, the loss of reputation among peers and investors can be almost impossible to repair in the short term.
-As a result, bad data can radically impede a hedge fund’s ability to maintain its place in an already competitive market.
+As a result, bad data can radically impede an investment management firm’s ability to maintain its place in an already competitive market.

 On the other hand, good data leads to better-informed investment decisions and increased investor confidence, resulting in higher returns, increased client satisfaction, and growth in assets.